Cognition and Social Cognitive Theory

 Social cognition refers to the ways in which people “make sense” of themselves, other people, and the world around them.
 Building on social psychological contributions, this entry summarizes processes through which we perceive, interpret, remember, and apply information in our efforts to render meaning and to interact.
 Rather than a rationalistic depiction, we see complex relationships among cognitions, emotions, motivations, and contexts.
 Social cognition provides guidance to mechanisms or venues through which personal and environmental transactions related to meaning take specific form, thereby offering crucial insights into adaptive or maladaptive development as well as change strategies.

 A principal benefit of social cognition for social work practice is its empirically supported and broadly applicable framework for explaining how person–environment interactions unfold and might be altered in the service of social work practice and social justice.
-Social cognition includes, for example, social knowledge, social influences, the relationship between social structures and categories (age, race, and sex) in constructing meaning, stereotyping and other biases in information processing, encoding of and memory processes related to social information, attributions of others' behavior and motives and of one's own responses and internal states, identity development, and processes through which affect, cognition, and neurophysiology interrelate as people interact with their social environments.
+Social cognition includes, for example, social knowledge, social influences, the relationship between social structures and categories (age, race, and sex) in constructing meaning, stereotyping and other biases in information processing, dynamic processes through which memories get stored, recall, and revised, attributions of others' behavior and motives and of one's own responses and internal states, identity development, and processes through which affect, cognition, and neurophysiology interrelate as people interact with their social environments.

 Key Concepts and Processes of Social Cognition

-Schemas are the cognitive structures or memory representations that contain our experiences and learning, for example about ourselves, other people, attitudes, social roles, norms, and events.
+Schemas are the cognitive structures or memory representations that contain our experiences and learning, for example, about ourselves, other people, attitudes, social roles, norms, and events.
 In our ongoing effort to form meaning, we draw on our knowledge of past situations to guide us in what to pay attention to, what interpretations to make, and how to respond.
 Findings from each new experience then become recorded as updates to our existing network of schemas.
-Language, culture, and structure play pivotal roles in the development, communication, and enactment of schemas (Lau, Lee, & Chiu, 2004).
+Language, culture, and structure play pivotal roles in the development, communication, and enactment of schemas (Hannover & Kuhnen, 2009; Lau, Lee, & Chiu, 2004).

 Schemas do not simply reside in memory as isolated bits of stored information.
 Rather, they are part of a memory structure that organizes concepts into hierarchical clusters and networks of related knowledge.
-“Nodes” of schematic knowledge linked to one another form networks of ideas, and when nodes are activated they enter consciousness (short-term or working memory) and thereby play an active role in shaping current information processing, affective states, and action readiness.
+“Nodes” of schematic knowledge linked to one another form networks of ideas; and when nodes are activated, they enter consciousness (short-term or working memory) and thereby play an active role in shaping current information processing, affective states, and action readiness.
 Nodes may also have a deactivation capacity that mutes access to discrepant forms of stored knowledge.
-Although there are several models of memory functioning (Kunda, 1999 and Morris, Hitch, Graham, & Bussey, 2006, provide overviews), social cognition theories have been influenced by the view that schemas and linkages among nodes are strengthened by repeated activation.
+Although there are several models of memory functioning (for overview, see Morris, Hitch, Graham, & Bussey, 2006), social cognition theories have been influenced by the view that schemas and connecting linkages among nodes are strengthened by repeated activation.
 Thus, once we come to think of certain attributes as meaningfully related (as with stereotypes), it is very difficult not to think in terms of these clusters.
 When we are experiencing a certain emotional or physiological feeling, we are predisposed to think about and retrieve information consistent with that feeling rather than information that is contradictory to it.

 Heuristics and Social Inference

 Social inferences involve processes through which people arrive at judgments or decisions about social phenomena.
-Social inferences take many forms; for example, attributions about intentions and causal forces, perceptions about associations, how things go together or function.
+Social inferences take many forms, for example, attributions about intentions and causal forces, perceptions about associations, and how things go together or function.
 We focus here on one form of social inferences—heuristics—to illustrate this.
-Because we cannot constantly gather all possible data and consider all possibilities of meaning and response, we rely on heuristics, basically “rules of thumb,” when reasoning under uncertainty or to reduce complex problem-solving to seemingly simpler judgments (Fiske & Taylor (1991) and Kunda (1999) provide fuller coverage of social inferences).
+Because we cannot constantly gather all possible data and consider all possibilities of meaning and response, we rely on heuristics, basically “rules of thumb,” when reasoning under uncertainty or to reduce complex problem solving to seemingly simpler judgments (Fiske, Gilbert, & Lindzey, 2010, and Kunda, 1999, provide fuller coverage of various aspects of social inference).

 Conscious and Automatic Modes of Information Processing